Skip to content

 If the interface authentication method is complex or special (such as needing to integrate with business systems), you can choose to write your own function for authentication.

-The authentication function must satisfy "having and only having one req parameter as the request" and return True or False to indicate success or failure of authentication.
+The function used for authentication must satisfy "having exactly one req parameter as the request" and return True or False indicating success or failure.

 Field Name Type Description